 But could these high-flying stocks actually be riskier than they might appear at first glance?
 A couple of recent reports suggest the answer might be “yes.”

-Not so hot A study published in the Annals of Internal Medicine found that use of EHR systems didn't lower inpatient costs.
-Savings were seen in ambulatory settings -- but costs decreased by only 3.4% per year after using EHR technology for 18 months.
+A study published in the Annals of Internal Medicine found that use of EHR systems didn’t lower inpatient costs.
+Savings were seen in ambulatory settings — but costs decreased by only 3.4% per year after using EHR technology for 18 months.
 At that rate, according to the study, it would take seven years for health care providers to recover their investment.

 Physicians don’t think EHR systems are saving them any money.
 Actually, they think the opposite is true.
 The 2013 Physician Outlook survey recently conducted by market research firm Ipsos for Wolters Kluwer Health found that 68% of physicians said that their costs are going up.
 The top reasons cited for higher costs were implementation of health information technology, Obamacare and other government regulation, and uninsured patients.